 Post-colonization, the beautiful country of South Africa is undergoing a lengthy process of training native African citiczens to assume the levers of power in all professions, while healing many wounds.
-In many ways, it has addressed racism more concretely than America — an without a Civil War.
-The best remnants of the past combined with a brighter future allows you to visit this engaging Motherland country with pride.
+In many ways, it has addressed racism more concretely than America — and without Civil War.
+The best remnants of the past combined with a brighter future allows you to visit this engaging Motherland with pride.
 That’s what you’ll read about below in the personal experience of a SoulOfAmerica friend.

 Do I need shots?
 If so, how many shots?
 Where do I go to get shots?
 Will I get Malaria, if I chose not to get shots?
 What about Ebola, will I be at risk?

 All of these and other questions swirled in conversations with friends about traveling to Africa.
 Several of my friends asked these questions out of concern for me.
 In retrospect, I hadn’t given the questions much thought.
 After an office visit with my doctor, then a drive to the local drug store with prescription in hand for anti-malaria medicine, all uncertainty diminished.

 The long haul flight is exhausting and will cause you to re-think your decision to visit South Africa.
 As with any international flight that will cross several time zones, be prepared with plenty of reading material.
 Or pass the time catching up on movies you missed.